YohanRameau/ChatOs/README.md

 # ChatOs
-a TCP chat service with private or public connexion between client
+A TCP chat service with private or public connexion between client